Skip to main content

 3. Configure resolution and fps: Start at 720p 30 fps.
 Raise fps to 45–60 only if latency remains under 70 ms.

 4. Input mapping: Some clients let you bind controller buttons to keyboard keys.
-If touch feels offset, read touch controls not responding in iOS emulators — fix.
+If touch feels offset, read fix touch controls not responding in Android emulator on iOS.

 Connecting from iPhone or iPad